 International telephone calls can be made from most major hotels.
 For international direct dialling use 01 + country code + area code + phone number.
 95 is the international calling/country code for Myanmar.

 There are very few internet cafes and only in the tourist locations and larger urban areas.
 Connection speeds are very slow.
+Due to the remoteness of the liveaboard safaris in Burma, most of the boats do not provide wi-fi service.

 Post offices are open from 09:00 am until 3:30 pm, but services are unreliable.
 Important items can be sent by registered post.
 This is faster and safer but the cost is higher.